sqonk/phext-detach/README.md

-The same example but with the use of `TaskMap`
+The same example but with the use of a `TaskMap`

 ```php
 use sqonk\phext\detach\Dispatcher as dispatch;